ProgramYou/HealthCheck/HealthCheck/README.md

 The Parity Action setting controls the server's active/standby state based on its parity relative to the maintenance schedule.

 Valid values for Parity Action:
-0 (standby – ready for updates)
+0 (standby â€“ ready for updates)
-1 (active – updates not recommended)
+1 (active â€“ updates not recommended)

 ## IIS Site Configuration